The Mediterranean diet adapted for the Indian kitchen (complete guide)

 The grains shift

 If you change nothing else, change this.
-The single highest-leverage food swap most Indians can make is reducing the share of polished white rice and refined wheat in their week and replacing it with whole grains and millets.
+The single highest-leverage food swap most Indians can make is reducing the share of polished white rice and refined wheat and replacing it with whole grains and millets.

 A working hierarchy, best to worst for blood sugar and overall metabolic load:

 - Whole-wheat atta and oats.
-Standard chakki atta is fine; quinoa where you can find it and afford it.
+Standard chakki atta is fine; quinoa where you can find it.

 - Brown rice and parboiled rice.
 Better than white, especially for diabetic and pre-diabetic readers.